MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/retore-deleted-accounts-and-groups-in-ad.md

 - Group membership changes
 - Other attribute changes on user accounts, computer accounts, and security groups.

 If your hardware fails, your software fails, or your site experiences another disaster, you'll want to restore the backups that were made after each significant set of changes in each Active Directory domain and site in the forest.
-If you do not maintain current backups, you may lose data or may have to roll back restored objects.
+If you don't maintain current backups, you may lose data, or may have to roll back restored objects.

 Microsoft recommends that you take the following steps to prevent bulk deletions: